 Some symptoms to look for include:

-• Spotting: Fibroids can cause irregular bleeding or spotting between periods.
+- Spotting: Fibroids can cause irregular bleeding or spotting between periods.
 However, these symptoms are not the same as pre-period discharge.
+Spotting before your period may appear as light bleeding or pink discharge and can be a sign of hormonal changes or fibroids.

 Recognizing uterine fibroids effect on vaginal discharge is crucial for understanding fibroid symptoms.
 We recommend contacting your doctor as soon as possible if you detect any changes or inconsistencies in vaginal discharge before your period.